jhudson8/react-plugins-united-example/README.md

 [View the example application](http://jhudson8.github.io/react-plugins-united-example/index.html)

-This app uses [React](http://facebook.github.io/react/) and [Backbone](http://backbonejs.org/) as well as the plugins listed below with API integration to [Rotten Tomatoes](http://www.rottentomatoes.com/)
+This app uses [React](http://facebook.github.io/react/) and [Backbone](http://backbonejs.org/) as well as the plugins listed below with API integration to [Rotten Tomatoes](http://www.rottentomatoes.com/) and [Semantic UI](http://semantic-ui.com/) as the CSS foundation.

 Plugins Demonstrated